All Episodes

 Some said they would publicly support her fierce fight for the nomination despite privately held fears.

-Well, it's a simple to figure out.
+Well, it's simple to figure out.

-Uh uh, they fear reprisals.
+They fear reprisals.

 That fear will trump everything.

-Yeah, we're gonna work for fear reprisals if we don't.
+Fear reprisals if we don't.

-This is Clinton Inc.
+This is Clinton, Inc.

-Uh, the chairman of a Midwest state party called Clinton a nightmare for congressional and state legislative candidates.
+The chairman of a Midwest state party called Clinton a nightmare for congressional and state legislative candidates.

 Now, what do you think is going on here?